-Dr. Guiltinan is dean of the School of Naturopathic Medicine at Bastyr University and a clinical supervisor at Bastyr Center for Natural Health.
+Dr. Guiltinan is dean of the School of Naturopathic Medicine at Bastyr University.
+She is not currently accepting patients at Bastyr Center for Natural Health.
 In 2012, she was appointed by U.S. Secretary of Health and Human Services Kathleen Sebelius to the Advisory Council of the National Center for Complementary and Integrative Health (NCCIH), a center within the National Institutes of Health.
 She is serving in her fourth year on that council.
 Dr. Guiltinan also is president of the Association of Accredited Naturopathic Medical Colleges.

 Dr. Guiltinan’s practice is focused on women’s health, primary care, disease prevention and wellness promotion.
 With a special interest in women’s health, she has contributed to several conferences, publications, and research regarding women’s health and other issues.
 Her roles in this area have included: consultant on a trial on alternative therapies for menopause with Group Health Cooperative; consultant to the University of Washington School of Medicine on the introduction of CAM curriculum; peer reviewer for the American Journal of Public Health, Alternative Medicine Review and Journal of Naturopathic Medicine; and author of “Naturopathic Management of Fibrocystic Breast Disease” for the Journal of Natural Medicine.
 She has written articles for International Journal of Naturopathic Medicine, Annals of Internal Medicine and others.

 In describing her personal healing philosophy, Dr. Guiltinan says, "I believe that every individual has inherent healing capacities.
 My role as a naturopathic physician is to help people understand what is wrong with them, and teach them how to access and use their internal healing capacities, as well as the many healing agents in their environment in order to restore and maintain health and wellness.
 I believe some of the most powerful healing agents include air, light, water, food, touch, love and laughter."

 Dr. Guiltinan received her ND from Bastyr University in 1986 and a BS in medical technology from Ohio State University.
 She is a member of the Washington Association of Naturopathic Physicians.